gabfssilva/geryon/README.md

 internalServerError("response body")
 ```

-Of course, if you feel like we could add other pre defined response, feel free to ask or to pull request. ;)
+Of course, if you feel like we could add other predefined response, feel free to ask or to pull request. ;)

 ## Geryon configurations